 Most probably, you already know how to start a blog.
 If you don’t, check our complete guide on starting a blog.

 An affiliate marketing blog is different from a personal or a blog that complements a company’s business.
 You must create content for people looking to buy products and services.
 Also, you have to monetize the traffic and ultimately generate sales through affiliate programs and offers.To clarify from the start, the monetize.info affiliate marketing blog makes close to $35K per year in its 3rd year of existence.
 Other blogs we started for clients following the same blueprint are doing better.

 So in this guide, you will have everything you need to create a successful affiliate marketing blog.
-You should be willing to learn, put in the time for research, and have persistence.
+It would be best if you were willing to learn, put in the time for research, and have persistence.